 Basically, any documents that list both your name and the abuser's name at the same address can be helpful.
 If you cannot get many of these documents, you can also have friends and family members write declarations discussing the fact that you lived with the abuser.

 It is crucial that you provide as much evidence as possible showing that you have suffered abuse, whether physical or emotional.
 Some of the best evidence of this would be police reports or restraining orders against the abuser.
 If the abuser was arrested or convicted of physically abusing you, you can submit court records discussing this.
 If you saw a doctor because of abuse, submit copies of your medical records.
 Similarly, if you have seen a counselor or have gone to a domestic violence shelter, you can submit evidence of that as well.

 Remember, you do not have to show physical abuse in order to qualify under VAWA.
-Emotional or psychological abuse may be enough.
+Emotional or psychological abuse may be enough, or "extreme cruelty."
 If you have seen a psychologist or have been prescribed medication by a doctor due to the abuse, submit evidence of this as well.

 As always, if you have difficulty obtaining this type of evidence, you can submit declarations from family members and friends who have witnessed the abuse you suffered, or to whom you have spoken about the abuse.

-Preparing a compelling, well-organized set of evidence to support your VAWA application can be time-consuming and challenging.
+Preparing a compelling, well-organized set of evidence to support your VAWA self-petition can be time-consuming and challenging.
 Hiring an attorney to help with this task can be well worth your while.